docker/cli/docs/reference/commandline/run.md

 ## Description

-The `docker run` command first `creates` a writeable container layer over the specified image, and then `starts` it using the specified command.
-That is, `docker run` is equivalent to the API `/containers/create` then `/containers/(id)/start`.
-A stopped container can be restarted with all its previous changes intact using `docker start`.
-See `docker ps -a` to view a list of all containers.
+The `docker run` command runs a command in a new container, pulling the image if needed and starting the container.

+You can restart a stopped container with all its previous changes intact using `docker start`.
-For information on connecting a container to a network, see the ["*Docker network overview*"](https://docs.docker.com/network/).
+Use `docker ps -a` to view a list of all containers, including those that are stopped.

 ## Examples